MicrosoftDocs/azure-management-docs/articles/azure-arc/container-storage/ingest-policies.md

 # Set ingest policies (preview)

 This article describes how to set ingest policies in Azure Container Storage enabled by Azure Arc.
-The ingest characteristics of your subvolume are governed by the ingest policy that you set for that subvolume.
+The ingest policy that you set for that subvolume determine the ingest characteristics of your subvolume.

 ## Ingest policy parameters